asim/malten/README.md

 Most messaging services today are storing the messages on a server.
 Even when they are deleted, it's likely those messages are still stored somewhere or the data was at one point in time backed up.
 Services like WhatsApp and Signal might be secure or encrypted but still continue to persist data.
-Many of the services are run by giant corporations too.
+Many of the services are also run by giant tech corporations.
 We need a simple and secure self hostable alternative.

 ## Design